What do i do

 WooCommerce, Magento, WordPress

-In Q4 last year, Mozilla has started working on a Firefox Flicks project – a global video contest to tell the Firefox Story.
+In Q4 last year, Mozilla has started working on a Firefox Flicks project.
+Furthermore, it’s a global video contest to tell the Firefox Story.
 You can enter at www.firefoxflicks.org.
-Firefox Flicks is a contest that invites Firefox fans and filmmakers from all over the world to create short videos (or “flicks”) to help tell the Firefox Read more about Firefox Flicks contest website[…]
+Firefox Flicks is a contest that invites Firefox fans and filmmakers from all over the world to create short videos (or “flicks”).
+By doing that, you will Read more about Firefox Flicks contest website[…]

-I’m going to make this one as short as possible.
-We’ve been working hard on moving localized Firefox builds out of the beta channel straight into final releases, and that effort started paying off.
-There are several languages that are in the focus, and a few of them made significant progress in that field, even Read more about Firefox 8 de-beta process[…]
+We’ve been working hard on moving localized Firefox builds out of the beta channel straight into final releases, Finally, that effort started paying off.
+There are several languages we keep in the focus.
+A few of them made significant progress in that field.
+Even though for some of them we have only beta localized builds, we still made it.
+Read more about Firefox 8 release process[…]

 A few days ago I needed to file 70+ bugs for the same thing for each locale we support on www.mozilla.com.
 I then decided to make use of BZAPI(Bugzilla Web Service API), and have created a tiny PHP script to do the job for me.
 It worked pretty well even the first time I tried Read more about Bugzilla C3PO[…]